Normal range of motion (ROM) values

 Hand & finger ROM

 Finger and thumb norms are for flexion; full extension returns each joint to a 0° neutral.
 Total Active Motion (TAM) sums a digit's MCP, PIP, and DIP flexion minus any extension lag.
+Small digit joints are usually read with a dedicated finger goniometer rather than the full-size universal instrument.

 | Joint | Normal flexion |